Elizabeth Falk, PTA, OPTA, NASM-PES

 A device with low amplitude but with more than enough stall force can be pressed hard against the body to be effective even on those larger muscle groups (the motor will keep revving with high intensity when pressed).
 The same cannot be said of a hard-punching device but with very low stall force.

-Massage Guns for Athletes – Stroke Length Comparison
+Stroke Length (Amplitude) Comparison

 Our Advice